MustardForBreakfast/Translator/README.md

 ## Requirements

+Translator depends on apple's built-in `say` command to vocalize results, so it only runs on MacOS.

 You will need to install the Google Cloud SDK on your system to use the translation and speech parsing APIs - visit https://cloud.google.com/sdk/docs/ for more information.
 Sadly the translation API aint free, but as of this writing, Google offers $300 in free credit on a trial account.
 So... still pretty free?

 Once you've installed the SDK, you'll need to create a set of application credentials.
 Run the following in your terminal: